 If you are saddened by the amount of coffee that shouldn’t be reused and will go to waste, worry not.
 There are plenty of other ways you can use used coffee grounds that can benefit you at home.

 Coffee grounds contain several key nutrients that are responsible for the good health of your plant, including calcium, nitrogen, iron, potassium, magnesium, phosphorus, and chromium.
 It can also absorb some heavy elements that can contaminate the soil.
-Moreover, coffee grounds can also attract symbiotic worms that are good for your garden.
+Moreover, old coffee grounds can also attract symbiotic worms that are good for your garden.

 Commercial flea-removal products often contain harsh chemicals that can be hazardous to your pet’s health.
-To keep fleas at bay, simply rub some coffee ground through your pet’s fur after shampooing.
+To keep fleas at bay, simply rub some coffee grounds through your pet’s fur after shampooing.
 Rinse it off and dry your pet.
 Not only will the coffee ground give a burnished shine to your pet’s coat and it will also keep away fleas.
 Remember though that coffee grounds are toxic to dogs if consumed.

 The rough and gritty texture of coffee grounds makes them a natural scrub and they can be used to clean up hard-to-scrub surfaces, like cookware, oven grill, or sink.
 Additionally, coffee has antiviral, antibacterial, and antipathogenic properties.